 - Add the halved cherry tomatoes and cook a few minutes until they start to mush.
 Add the tomato sauce and turn down the heat.

-- Adjust with salt and chili pepper flakes (and sugar if needed), then let it simmer for 15-20 minutes.
+- Adjust with salt and chili pepper flakes (and a pinch of sugar if needed), then let it simmer for 15-20 minutes.